dgonzales1222/greends-pml/README.md

 <details markdown="block">
 <summary> 11.
 Model deployment  (May 29, 2026):  saving and loading ML model, Gradio, Hugging Face places</summary>

+- A PyTorch learning model has two parts:
+  - The *model architecture* that includes layers, activation functions, forward pass.
+This is stored as **Python code**;
+  - The learned weights, which are numbers.
+This is stored in a `.pth` file.

+ - Typical pipeline for creating and deploying a model:
+   - Create model, train it with reference data and save weights with `torch.save(model.state_dict(), "model_weights.pth")`.
+This could be done, e.g. in Colab or in your own PC.
+   - Re-create the model, load the weights, and predict over new examples.
+This could be done e.g. on a platform like Ugging Face spaces (see below)

 - Notebook that illustrates how to create a simple deep learning model, train it and save the trained weights and, then, re-create the model, load the weights and use it for prediction: <https://github.com/isa-ulisboa/greends-pml/blob/main/notebooks/T11_save_load_apply_model.ipynb>.
 - Deploying models with HF spaces.
     - Check the app on Hugging Face spaces  <https://huggingface.co/spaces/ByTixty1/Date_fruit-image-Classification/blob/main/app.py> to apply the prediction model for Grapevine Disease Dataset we discussed last class and test it.
 Check the files `app.py`, `requirements.py`, and `model.pth`: what is they for?
 Try to understand the contents of `app.py` which runs Gradio and defines the interface.